Frequently Asked Questions

 Q5: How flexible is a trip’s itinerary?

-A: The itineraries are set and established by the Random Walks Committee, WorldStrides, and TourHero, with input from the trip leaders.
+A: The itineraries are set and established by the Random Walks Committee and WorldStrides with input from the trip leaders.
 While there is no flexibility on night-by-night accommodation, most trips do include some free time for exploration.
 How to spend that free time is a discussion you can have with your trip leaders.
 Recognize that the goal of Random Walks is for you to get to know your classmates.
 To that end, we don’t encourage individuals or groups of 2 or 3 from splitting off and doing things separately from the rest of the group.

 Q6: I have a "can't miss" wedding on the departure or return weekend.
 Can I join the group late or leave early?

-A: Shortening your trip by arriving late or departing early likely won't reduce your cost, as you will still need to pay for your half of a room, and special transportation arrangements to or from the airport.
-In some cases, your costs could actually be slightly higher than the core package price.
-With a range of dates for the trips, you are encouraged to select trips, particularly our shorter domestic options, whose dates are compatible with your scheduled event.
-Please email RandomWalks@lists.ChicagoBooth.edu with any questions related to date conflicts.
+A:With a range of dates for the trips, you are asked to select trips whose dates are compatible with your scheduled event.
+Shortening your trip by arriving late or departing early won't likely reduce your cost, as you will still need to pay for your half of a room, and special transportation arrangements to or from the airport.
+In some cases, your costs could be slightly higher than the core package price.
+If you have a "can't miss" event and are unable to rank a total of 5 trips that are compatible with your scheduled event, please email RandomWalks@worldstrides.org with any questions related to date conflicts.
+All exception requests will be reviewed by university administration, and approved exceptions will be shared after trip assignment.

 Q7: Can I stay longer in my trip destination?